cloudlinux/cloudlinux-doc/docs/lve_manager/README.md

 ![](/images/MyDomainsTab.png)

-A user can configure a domain to use CloudLinux <span class="notranslate">PHP Selector</span>.
+A user can configure a domain to use CloudLinux OS Shared <span class="notranslate">PHP Selector</span>.

 1. Click <span class="notranslate">_Use PHP Selector_</span>